 - Yoga therapy that encourages mindfulness in addition to the health results of fitness therapy

-Each day, Houston addiction therapy services such as these help people throw off the shackles of chemical dependency.
+Each day, addiction therapy services such as these help people throw off the shackles of chemical dependency.
 Imagine yourself getting healthy, fit, and drug-free.
-Substance abuse doesn’t have to determine your daily schedule any longer.
+Break free from addiction and begin a new journey by reaching out to a treatment center today.

-Enrolling in a good-quality rehab program is easy.
-Serenity Light Recovery combines medical detox with evidence-based clinical services, including fitness therapy.
+Enrolling in a high-quality rehab program is easy.
+Serenity Light Recovery, located in Angleton, Texas, combines medical detox with evidence-based clinical services, including fitness therapy.
 An intake advisor can conduct an insurance verification when you call.
-Dial 855.658.6109 right now.
+Reach out to our team at 855.658.6109 today to learn more about our fitness therapy program.